 Interior designer Kate Lester says: ‘I usually gravitate toward solids and textures when it comes to curtains and drapery.
-I love keeping things simple so that the drapes frame and soften the lines of the windows, but don’t take away from the rest of the room.
+I love keeping things simple so that the drapes frame and soften the lines of the windows, but don’t take away from the rest of the room.'

 ‘Stay away from fancy pleats and trims and tassels, and just keep it simple and chic.
 Sometimes, if our clients are looking for more versatility, we’ll layer a blackout shade underneath a linen curtain.
 This way they get the simplicity and casual look of a linen drape – but can pull down the blackout shade behind if they need to block out the light entirely.
 When it comes to drapery I also think keeping the rod small streamlined and simple is key.
 No fancy finials or bulky rings.
-Less is more!’ says Kate Lester.
+Less is more!'

 Interior designer Anne Carr agrees: ‘I really love a minimal and neutral look when it comes to window curtains and drapery.
 Window treatments are really important to not only provide privacy but also to complete the look of a room.
-I typically use a solid colour in linen or wool fabrics to create depth and sophistication and really like the way natural materials hang.’
+I typically use a solid color in linen or wool fabrics to create depth and sophistication and really like the way natural materials hang.’

-By Brittany Romano •
+By Hebe Hatton •

-By Jo Dyson •
+By Ruth Doherty •

 By Lotte Brouwer •